allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 - EMT/ART (crypto asset issuer)
 - Account holder

-The roles form a chain of trust illustrated in the following diagram:
+The roles form a chain of trust that is shown in the following diagram:

 ![chain of trust](../../assets/diagrams/out/chain_of_trust.svg)